-Supposedly, red light wavelengths encourage your brain to produce melatonin.
+Red light wavelengths encourage your brain to produce melatonin.
 This naturally occurring hormone tells your body it’s time to sleep.
 The darker it gets, the more your body releases to put you into REM and circadian rhythm.

 One study found that red light therapy helped improve sleep quality.
 The participants had a deeper sleep and fell asleep faster, too.
-If you need lights in your room at night, red LEDs or bulbs are likely the way to go.
+If you need lights in your room at night, red LEDs or bulbs are the way to go.

 Blue light and sleep

-What is the most relaxing light color?
+What are the most relaxing light colors?

 The most relaxing light colors depend on how you plan to relax.
 Different colors are better for waking up, falling asleep, or entering a meditative trance state.
-Relaxing in the morning is different than attempting to fall asleep.
-So let’s take a deeper look at a few different light colors and their effect on your mental state.
+Relaxing in the morning is different than attempting to fall asleep, so let’s take a deeper look at a few different light colors and their effect on your mental state.

 Blue lighting is good for certain moods.
 Although it’s not ideal for resting, blue is a calming color in and of itself.
 Different LED devices use blue for relaxing light shows.
 If you like a galaxy or starry sky, blue lighting might put you in the perfect mood for a chill hangout experience.